-Learn about the most recent updates on the treatment and management of individuals at risk for kidney cancer including the latest research.
+Learn about the most recent updates on the treatment and management of individuals at risk for kidney cancer, and the role of genetic counseling.

 Explore the Center for Cancer Risk Assessment

-Our team helps to identify families that may have a hereditary cancer syndrome and, when indicated, provides genetic testing, screening and support.
+Our team provides comprehensive care for patients and families that have hereditary cancer predisposition.
+In addition to providing comprehensive screening, prevention options and support for patients and families with hereditary cancer predisposition genes, we help to identify families that may have a hereditary cancer syndrome and, when indicated, provide genetic testing.
 Our certified and licensed genetic counselors are experienced in helping patients gather the information they need to make informed healthcare decisions.
-We offer hereditary cancer risk assessment, education and genetic testing across a variety of specialty clinics.
+We offer hereditary cancer risk assessment, education, genetic testing and coordinated medical care across a variety of specialty programs.

 Speaking with trained and qualified genetic counselors is of critical importance.
 Here at Mass General we understand that value and have a significant presence of genetic counselors in cancer to ensure that the right test is administered to the right person at the right time.
 And, importantly, to ensure that the test results are interpreted accurately and tailored to each patient.
 Having accurate data and applying it correctly to treatment decisions is of the utmost importance to Mass General.
 Making sure that you have the best information and can participate in making intelligent, informed decisions is our mission.